-If you are an employee of a participating employer other than the State of Maryland, you can speak with your employer or the Retirement Agency to determine if your employer participates in the employer pick-up program.
-You should speak with your tax advisor if you have any further questions about the employer pick-up program and your taxes.
+If you are an employee of a participating employer, you can speak with your employer or the Retirement Agency to determine if your employer participates in the employer pick-up program.
+Contact your tax advisor if you have any further questions about the employer pick-up program and your taxes.